What is a risk management plan? A plan to identify, assess, evaluate, control, mitigate, and monitor risk.

 Risk management plans should be rigorously followed, lest they become ineffective over time.

-Successful risk management relies on a well-functioning process and accurate modelling of risks.
-If these components are not in place, plans may fail due to incremental changes or because risks were not adequately considered in the first place.
+Successful risk management relies on a well-functioning process and accurate risk modelling.
+Without these components, plans may fail due to incremental changes or because risks were not adequately considered in the first place.

-The best practice for the risk management process is to continuously evaluate and re-evaluate risks throughout the life cycle, focusing on the monitoring phase.
-This will help ensure that emerging risks are appropriately assessed and managed accordingly.
+The best practice for the risk management process is to continuously evaluate and reevaluate risks throughout their life cycle, focusing on the monitoring phase.
+This will help ensure that emerging risks are appropriately assessed and managed.

-One way to keep tabs on the risk management plan is by using dashboards and other risk-tracking features.
+One way to monitor the risk management plan is by using dashboards and other risk-tracking features.
 This can help stakeholders stay informed about business risks and help them decide how to manage them.

 Review risk management processes regularly to ensure the business complies with regulatory requirements.
 This includes interviewing the same stakeholders and revisiting the same risks.